aprilweilab/picovcf/doc/index.rst

 There are a lot of great tools for processing VCF files out there, but not many C++ libraries that are small (only parsing, no extra functionality) and easy to use. `picovcf` attempts to fill this niche by providing a header-only library using modern C++ (C++11) that allows clients to be selective about which parts of the VCF file get parsed.

+There are two parts to the API:

+1. VCF parsing.

+2. Indexable Genotype Data (IGD) file format support, both reading and writing.

+Example usage for both is given below.

 .. contents::
    :depth: 2